AuroraMaster/react-native-ohos-library/en/react-native-background-fetch.md

 ### Configure CMakeLists and import RNBackgroundFetchPackage

-> [!TIP] If using version 4.2.6, please configure CMakeLists and import ShakePackge
+> If you are using version <= 4.2.5-0.0.2, please skip this chapter.

 open `entry/src/main/cpp/CMakeLists.txt`，add：